vega/altair/doc/user_guide/data.rst

 Try to avoid putting projected data into Altair, but reproject your spatial data to EPSG:4326 first.

-If your data comes in a different projection with units in meters than the projection and you don't have the option to reproject try the projection type `(type: 'identity', reflectY': True)`.
+If your data comes in a different projection (eg. with units in meters) and you don't have the option to reproject the data, than try using the project configuration `(type: 'identity', reflectY': True)`.
 It draws the geometries in a cartesian grid without applying a projection configuration.